Rain emergency declared in Rawalpindi

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Rawalpindi : The city district government, Rawalpindi Saturday declared ‘Rain Emergency’ and directed residents settled along Nullah Leh and in low-lying areas to remain on high alert and move to safe places.
+Rawalpindi: The city district government, Rawalpindi on Saturday declared ‘Rain Emergency’ and directed residents settled along Nullah Leh and in low-lying areas to remain on high alert and move to safe places.
 The residents should adopt precautionary measure because water level in Nullah Leh could touch the dangerous level during heavy rainfall till July 18.

 Deputy Commissioner Rawalpindi Chaudhry Muhammad Ali Randhawa told ‘The News’ that during ‘Rain Emergency’ all departments have been directed to remain on high alert during heavy rainfall till July 18.
 “I have directed all concerned departments to shift the residents settled along Nullah Leh and in low-lying localities to safer places to avert any difficulty during heavy rainfall.
 The concerned departments are using loudspeakers asking people along Nullah Leh to shift,” he added.
 He warned that he will not bear any kind of irresponsibility.